Aashishsharma/Learnings/RDBMS/RDBMS.md

 -- to read start from the inner most leaf of the tree
 ```

+## Thinking in interview

+1. Understand problem statement, understand how the calculation / output comes
+2. Write steps / build logic on how to arrive to output
+3. FOr cach step write CTE and build the query

 ### TODO

- query execution plan steps

 functions
 transactions
+triggers
+cursors
 2. Calling stored procs from nodejs and nestjs
-9. Techniques for handling large volumes of data efficiently. / Using partitioning and sharding for scalability.
+9. Techniques for handling large volumes of data efficiently. / Using partitioning and sharding for scalability. (to do in scalibility)